vasilvestre/sf-test/.junie/quizz.md

 - Run tests for a single category or all categories at once
 - Display statistics on the main page (quizzes taken, success rate)
 - Show performance trend chart on the main page
-- Track failed questions for learning purposes (future feature)
+- Track failed questions and categories for learning purposes
+- Take a quiz composed of only failed questions
+- View most failed questions and categories on the main page

 ## Architecture